Garden of the Gods Elopement Guide

 If you’re wondering which part of the park to hold your ceremony in, keep these top locations in mind:

 • Jaycee Plaza.
-Gather with up to 50 people in this plaza that can accommodate seating, too.
+Gather with up to 50 people in this plaza that has room for seating, too.
 It’s easily accessible and surrounded by striking scenery.
 Just keep in mind that, since this is close to the main parking lot, you may not have the place all to yourselves.

 • Sentinel Plaza.
 This area is accessible yet further away from the entrance and main parking area, meaning you may be able to have a more private, intimate elopement ceremony with up to 25 people.